Close

 Navigating Morocco's Strategic Entry Requirements

 Morocco maintains a selective visa policy that balances accessibility with security.
-Citizens from 70 countries enjoy visa-free access for tourism purposes, while many other travelers can apply through the e-Visa system launched in July 2022.
+Citizens of more than 70 countries enjoy visa-free access for tourism purposes, while many other travelers can apply through the e-Visa system launched in July 2022.
 Citizens of the EU, Schengen member states, the US, the UK, and Canada can travel to Morocco without a visa for up to 90 days.

 Key Traveler Categories Requiring Visas: